koureasstavros/TheLittleBaby/README.md

 ## 🧠 Description

-**The Little Baby** is a minimalist language model (LLM) crafted entirely in **pure Python using just Numpy**.
+**The Little Baby** is a minimalist language model (LLM) crafted entirely in **pure Python using just Numpy / CuPy**.
 It requires no external packages, libraries, or frameworks to function.
 Both **training** and **inference** are achieved through low-level operations and hand-built logic — making this project ideal for educational deep dives and experimental tinkering.

 This repository is designed to reveal the **inner mechanics** of a GPT-style transformer model and demystify the "magic" behind modern language models through readable and hackable code.